mgrojo/alr2appimage/README.md

 - It must be installable using Alire, including all the needed resources.

-`alr_appimage` will use the following command for installing it (this requires Alire 2.0):
+`alr2appimage` will use the following command for installing it (this requires Alire 2.0):
 ```shell
 alr install
 ```